 |

-If a company has not been able to add two Diverse directors by the applicable deadlines, the company can comply with the proposed board diversity rule by explaining why it does not have two Diverse
+If a company has not been able to add the minimum number of diverse directors by the applicable deadlines, the company can satisfy the diversity objectives of the Rule by providing an explanation, following the specific disclosure instructions set forth in Rule 5605(f)(3).

 Publication Date*: